Public Consultation · Powered by the PRISM Engine

 Canadian data residency

-Your proposals, results, and history are processed on dedicated Canadian infrastructure and never leave the country.
+Your proposals, results, and history are hosted and stored on dedicated Canadian infrastructure.

 Wax seal and document